14hz/reminder-bot/README.md

 Dynamic Status: The bot's presence showcases various reminder-related messages and emojis, making its presence dynamic and engaging.

-Website Access: Click the "Visit My Website" button on the bot's profile to directly access the provided website (e.g., https://qoypyon.top).

 Note:

 Make sure to replace placeholders ([time value], [time unit], YOUR_BOT_TOKEN) with appropriate values.